juanluisbaptiste/apachebench-graphs/README.md

 ### Plot templates

 You can use templates to customize the graphs.
-Please refere to [gnuplot](http://www.gnuplot.info/documentation.html) documentation for that.
+Please refer to [gnuplot](http://www.gnuplot.info/documentation.html) documentation for that.
 These are the default templates:

 * [values.p](example_results/values.p)
 * [percentages.p](example_results/percentages.p)